NGO Experts Logo

 What Are 12A and 80G Certificates: Understanding Their Significance

-In the realm of non-profit organizations in India, 12A and 80G certificates play a pivotal role.
+In the realm of nonprofit organizations in India, 12A and 80G certificates play a pivotal role.
 These certifications not only enhance the credibility of an NGO but also provide substantial tax benefits.
-Understanding the significance of 12A and 80G certificates is essential for any organization aiming to operate efficiently and attract donors.
+Understanding the meaning of 12A and 80G certificates is essential for any organisation aiming to operate efficiently and attract donors.
 This article delves into what these certificates are, their benefits, and the process of obtaining them.

 What Are 12A and 80G Certificates?